Home Telephone Location New Telephone Numbers

 Dual Language Nameplates

-In line with the Council’s Bilingualism Policy, the Council will promote the inclusion of the Irish language in street nameplates
+In line with the Council’s Bilingualism Policy, Irish can be included alongside English on street nameplates.

 Oifig an Iúir